How to ask for referrals in B2B sales [7 tactics & templates]

 When asking for a B2B referral via email, remember to highlight the customer's success and the value you've provided before making your request.

-3. Ask about social media connections
+3. Leverage social media connections for referrals

 LinkedIn gives you relatively decent visibility over your customer’s network and who they’re interacting with on a regular basis.
 Through LinkedIn Sales Navigator, you can check out the “People Also Viewed” tab on your customer’s page to find similar profiles that might fit your ICP.